shalininarayan98/second-project/README.md

   p1=Prediction(predictions=' ')
   db.session.add(p1)
   db.session.commit()
-  (Now repeat this so you have 9 data entries, you can make the predictions whatever you like!)
+  (Now repeat this so you have 9 data entries, you can make the predictions to whatever you like!)

 - Next we will build my app using docker.
 Please install docker and docker-compose and add your user to the docker group
 - Build my app using 'docker-compose.yaml up -d --build'